d2l-ai/d2l-en/chapter_optimization/adam.md

 ## Exercises

 1. Adjust the learning rate and observe and analyze the experimental results.
-1. Can you rewrite momentum and second moment updates such that it doesn't require bias correction?
+1. Can you rewrite momentum and second moment updates such that it does not require bias correction?
 1. Why do you need to reduce the learning rate $\eta$ as we converge?
 1. Try to construct a case for which Adam diverges and Yogi converges?